fregu856/papers/README.md

 # About

-I categorize, annotate and write a short comment for all research papers I read.
+I categorize, annotate and write comments for all research papers I read as a PhD student.

 ## Index
 - [All Papers](#all-papers)